airbrake/airbrake-ios/README.markdown

 3. Add the path /usr/include/libxml2 to Header Search Paths in your project's build settings

     - make sure you add it under "All Configurations"

-4. Import HTNotifier.h in your app delegate header file

-    `#import "HTNotifier.h"`
+#Running The Notifier

+To run the notifier you only need to complete two steps.
+First, import the HTNotifier header file in your app delegate

+    #import "HTNotifier.h"

-5. Add the following code to the very beginning of your application:didFinishLaunchingWithOptions:
+Next, call the main notifier method right at the beginning of your `application:didFinishLaunchingWithOptions:`
-    - code executed before this line will not be monitored for exceptions and crashes

-    `[HTNotifier startNotifierWithAPIKey:@"<# api key #>"
+    [HTNotifier startNotifierWithAPIKey:@"<# api key #>"
-                         environmentName:@"<# environment #>"];`
+                        environmentName:@"<# environment #>"];

+The API key argument expects your Hoptoad project API key.
+The environment name you provide will be used to categorize received crash reports in the Hoptoad web interface.
+You can substitute several useful values into this parameter as a formatted string like:

+  - `HTNotifierBundleVersion`
+  - `HTNotifierBuildDate`
+  - `HTNotifierBuildTime`

+For convenience, the notifier provides you a few factory environment names that should cover most scenarios.
+They are:

+  - `HTNotifierDevelopmentEnvironment` - this string includes the build date and time
+  - `HTNotifierAdHocEnvironment` - this string includes the build date
+  - `HTNotifierAppStoreEnvironment` - this string includes the bundle version

 #Testing

 To test that the notifier is working inside your application, a simple test method is provided.
-This method creates a notice named [HTNotice selectorThatDoesNotExist]; with a sample backtrace and other appropriate fields.
-Add the following code to the very beginning of your application:didFinishLaunchingWithOptions:
+This method creates a notice with all of the paremeters filled out as if a method, `crash`, was called on the shared HTNotifier object.
+That notice will be picked up by the notifier and reported just like an actual crash.
+Add this code to your `application:didFinishLaunchingWithOptions:` to test the notifier:

-    [HTNotifier startNotifierWithAPIKey:@"<# api key #>"
-                        environmentName:@"<# environment #>"];
      [[HTNotifier sharedNotifier] writeTestNotice];

-That notice will be picked up by the notifier and reported just like a normal notice.

 #Implementing the HTNotifierDelegate Protocol